mollybeach/polliwog/Patterns/when.md

         Combinatorics: when you want to find the number of ways to do something

+        when should i use prim vs krusal ? i should use prim when i want to find the minimum spanning tree of a graph

 ##when to use which data structure

         Stack: when you want to store a list of elements and access them in a LIFO order